 San Francisco Team

-, Operations Coordinator
+, Operations & Grants Manager

-Diane joined New Field in 2011 as the operations coordinator.
+Diane joined New Field in 2011 as the Operations Coordinator.
 She is originally from Cote d’Ivoire where she received a Masters Degree in Business Administration and Logistics from the National Polytechnic Institute-School of Business.
 She also recently completed a certificate in Global Business and Project Management at UC Berkeley Extension.
 Additionally, she has several years of professional experience in supply chain, operations and project management in different manufacturing industries as well as in non profit organizations.
 Diane is currently an active member of the Young Business and Professional Women International (BPW), a federation that advocates for women’s rights and empowerment at all levels.
 She is bilingual in French and English.

 , Director of Finance & Administration